Explore potential ways to participate in the Houzz IPO before the stock begins trading. Get access to select pre-IPO companies at Equitybee.

 1. Access Houzz Shares on Pre-IPO investing platforms

-Retail investors can bypass the accreditation requirement by owning the ARK Venture Fund via Titan Invest.
-However, you cannot select individual pre-IPO companies, and Houzz is not in the portfolio.
+Non-accredited investors can own pre-IPO startups by owning venture capital funds like the Fundrise Innovation Fund.
+However, investors cannot select individual pre-IPO companies, and Houzz is not in the portfolio.

 As companies mature, gain more shareholders, and delay their IPO due to macro conditions, more equity holders may seek liquidation before the IPO.

-2. Buy stock during Houzz IPO through a participating broker
+2. Participate in the Houzz IPO through a broker

 Houzz took steps in late 2021 to begin the IPO process.
 However, the IPO market slowed in 2022, likely dampening aspirations until better conditions emerge.